 Do I need to disclose my tattoo at check-in?

-Not always, but if you're unsure, it’s best to ask.
-Being upfront can prevent awkward situations later.
+Not always, but if you’re unsure, it’s best to ask.
+Being upfront can prevent awkward situations later and is considered the respectful approach in Japanese hospitality culture.
+Staff generally appreciate honesty.

 Are tattoos more accepted at sento (public baths) than onsen?

 Not necessarily.
-Sento also often prohibit tattoos, though some are more lenient, especially in urban areas.
+Sento also often prohibit tattoos, though some urban sento are more lenient, especially in areas with younger or more international clientele.

 Final Thoughts: Enjoying Onsen with Tattoos in Japan